Fingerprints of heavy element nucleosynthesis in the late-time lightcurves of kilonovae

 {\bf Introduction--} The gravitational wave emission detected from the binary neutron star merger (NSM) GW170817 by Advanced LIGO \cite{Abbott.Others:2017} triggered a world-wide search for electromagnetic counterparts \cite{LIGO+17CAPSTONE}.
-Within eleven hours of the coalescence, a fading blue thermal source - dubbed AT2017gfo - was discovered from the nearby galaxy NGC 4993~\cite{Coulter.Others:2017,Soares-Santos.Others:2017}.
-The luminosity and evolution agreed with predictions for the light powered by the radioactive decay of heavy nuclei synthesized via the rapid neutron capture process ($r$-process) in the neutron-rich merger ejecta~\cite{Li.Paczynski:1998,Metzger.Martinez-Pinedo.ea:2010,Roberts.Kasen.ea:2011,Barnes.Kasen:2013}.
-The presence of luminous visual wavelength (``blue'') emission at early times was interpreted by most groups as arising from the fastest outer layers of the ejecta, which contained exclusively light $r$-process nuclei with a relatively low visual wavelength opacity~\cite{Metzger.Fernandez:2014,Nicholl.Others:2017,Drout.Others:2017}.
+Within eleven hours of the coalescence, a fading blue thermal source, AT~2017gfo, was discovered from the galaxy NGC 4993~\cite{Coulter.Others:2017,Soares-Santos.Others:2017}.
+The luminosity and evolution agreed with predictions for the light powered by the radioactive decay of heavy nuclei synthesized via the rapid neutron capture process ($r$-process) in neutron-rich merger ejecta~\cite{Li.Paczynski:1998,Metzger.Martinez-Pinedo.ea:2010,Roberts.Kasen.ea:2011,Barnes.Kasen:2013}.
+The presence of luminous visual wavelength (``blue'') emission at early times was interpreted by most groups as arising from the fastest outer layers of the ejecta, which contained exclusively light $r$-process nuclei with a relatively low visual wavelength opacity~\cite{Metzger.Fernandez:2014,Nicholl.Others:2017,Drout.Others:2017} (see, however, Ref.~\citep{Waxman+17,Kawaguchi:2018ptg}).
 The observed transition of the emission colors to the near-infrared confirmed predictions for the inner ejecta layers containing lanthanide elements, with atomic mass number $A \gtrsim 140$~\cite{Kasen.Badnell.Barnes:2013,Barnes.Kasen:2013,Tanaka.Hotokezaka:2013}.
-The total quantity of the merger ejecta was estimated to be $M_{\text{ej}} \approx 0.04-0.06M_{\odot}$~\cite{Kasen.Metzger.ea:2017}, with the bulk of the mass expanding at velocities of $v_{\rm ej} \approx 0.1$~c.
+The amount of the merger ejecta was estimated to be $M_{\text{ej}} \approx 0.03-0.06$~M$_{\odot}$~\cite{Kasen.Metzger.ea:2017, Kasliwal2017,Cowperthwaite.Others:2017,Villar2017,Waxman+17,Kawaguchi:2018ptg}, with the bulk of which expanding at velocities of $v_{\text{ej}} \approx 0.1$~c.